aookami/DCS-GSOUND/README.md

 2. Run the python file before you start the DCS mission

-You can adjust the g force frequency bands inside the .py file
+You can adjust the g-force frequency bands inside the .py file